Michael Eriksson

 Not adhering to natural roles can lead to unhappiness

-Emotions are powerful motivators, arguably far stronger than reason in most people: Fear leads us to avoid risky situations, anger leads us to attack, love and lust leads us to pursue members of the opposite sex, ...
+Emotions are powerful motivators, arguably far stronger than reason in most humans: Fear leads us to avoid risky situations, anger leads us to attack, love and lust leads us to pursue members of the opposite sex, ...
 Conversely, happiness makes us less prone to affect changes.

 These emotions and their influence on behavior have evolved to make humans well-adapted for a life that is, to a large part, no longer relevant.
-The world of today is very different than even a hundred years ago, and very, very different from in neolithic times.
+The world of today is very different from even a hundred years ago, and very, very different from neolithic times.
 Old behaviors are often inappropriate, or even illegal; new ones are required.
 The intellectual challenges are far greater than before; physical accomplishment less important.
 Men’s and women’s roles have changed drastically.
 The life of a child, with 9–13 years of mandatory schooling instead of play or work (depending on era and context), is completely unnatural. ...

-Chances are that a young boy sitting in a school-bench, listening to a teacher drone on, will be bored to tearse—no matter how much he could benefit from the education provided.
+Chances are that a young boy sitting on a school-bench, listening to a teacher drone on, will be bored to tearse—no matter how much he could benefit from the education provided.
 Chances are that a woman who hits her thirties without husband and children will have “baby urges”e, feel that somethings is amiss, long for marriage—no matter how well her career is going.
 Etc.

 Side-note:

 I stress that there are other sides to these issues: Schooling is largely an inefficient waste of time, not the education it should be (cf. my thoughts on education).
-Many people who have children end up regretting it.
+Many who have children end up regretting it.
 And so on.

-Trying to deliberately force people away from their natural roles, like e.g. some feminists do, is a recipe for unhappiness.
+Trying to deliberately force others away from their natural roles, like e.g. some feminists do, is a recipe for unhappiness.
 Indeed, even own voluntary choices can come with a dire unforeseen cost of unhappiness.

 Environmental factors affect happiness